Thousands of Resources, Ready to help.

 Detroit figured prominently in the U.S. Civil Rights Movement of the mid-20th Century.
 King Solomon Baptist Church's auditorium hosted civil rights leader Malcolm X in 1963, where he gave his "Message to the Grassroots" speech.
 The church complex was listed in the National Register of Historic Places in 2015.

-The Detroit 20th Century African American Civil Rights Project resulted in a historic context, the identification of 100 civil rights sites, the survey of 30 of those sites, National Register of Historic Places listings for 5 sites, and an interactive Civil Rights sites bike tour.
-The Michigan State Housing Development Authority (MSHDA) provided additional funding for 3 Michigan State Historical Markers.
+In 2016, the Michigan State Historic Preservation Office was awarded a National Park Service African American Civil Rights program grant to study, document, and interpret sites of Civil Rights significance in Detroit.
+The Detroit 20th Century African American Civil Rights Project resulted in a historic context, the identification of 100 civil rights sites, the survey of 30 of those sites, National Register of Historic Places listings for five sites, and an interactive Civil Rights sites bike tour.
+The Michigan State Housing Development Authority (MSHDA) provided additional funding for the research and creation of 3 new Michigan State Historical Markers to better share some of these stories with the public.

 The historic context addresses the following themes and time periods identified in the National Park Service publication Civil Rights in America: A Framework for Identifying Significant Sites (revised 2008):